modflowpy/pymake/README.md

 pymake includes code for compiling with ifort on Windows, and limited testing has shown that it is working properly.

-Note that if gfortran is used, the openspec.f file will automatically be changed to the following so that binary files are created properly using standard Fortran:
+Note that if gfortran is used, the openspec.f and FILESPEC.inc (MT3DMS) file will automatically be changed to the following so that binary files are created properly using standard Fortran:

     c -- created by pymake.py
       CHARACTER*20 ACCESS,FORM,ACTION(2)